AI Governance

 The Standards Gap: No Harmonised Standards Until Q4 2026

-Without harmonised standards, the conformity assessor has no official benchmark and the provider has no safe harbor.
+Without harmonised standards, providers cannot claim presumption of conformity and notified bodies have nothing to audit against.
 Organizations building QMS on ISO 42001 now create the closest available proxy for compliance evidence.

 (3) When the harmonised standard finalizes, map existing documentation to official requirements.
 (4) Budget for the 4-year conformity certificate renewal cycle.
 Begin re-assessment planning in year three.
 Link to EU AI Act penalties and enforcement for the consequences of missing the deadline.